 Broadway World, Richard Sasanow

-Of a new production of Cavalli’s La Calisto, presented at Lincoln Center by Juilliard Opera in 2015-16, Opera News hailed Zack Winokur’s work as ‘one of the most elegant and imaginative shows seen in New York this season’ and the artist garnered rave reviews in a plethora of other publications including The New York Times and Vogue as well as a nomination for Best Production of the Year in Opernwelt.
+His original production of Were You There was described by the Los Angeles Times as “staggering… astonishing… bringing overwhelming humanity to exactly the place where it is needed.”
+A production of Cavalli’s Venetian baroque masterpiece La Calisto for The Juilliard School was hailed as “one of the most elegant and imaginative shows seen in New York this season” in Opera News, and garnered rave reviews in a plethora of other publications including The New York Times and Vogue, and received a nomination for Best Production of the Year in Opernwelt – the only American production to be nominated.